Code-Institute-Submissions/GiovanniSalvi-Bulb-lights-Game/README.md

 ## LIGHTBULB GAME

-I realized this project as part of the Interactive Front-end development module that I am completing at "code academy" training course.
+I realized this project as part of the Interactive Front-end development module that I am completing at "code institute" training course.

 ***